Aeshaa/starter-hugo-academic/content/project/Plant_Disease/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-- Led and implemented an end-to-end Machine Learning projectto classify Healthy and Diseased Plant Leaves.
+Led and implemented an end-to-end Machine Learning project that leverages image augmentation techniques to accurately identify plant diseases from leaf morphology, offering a cost-effective and efficient alternative to traditional disease control methods, ultimately aiming to aid in enhancing food security in underdeveloped regions.